Strong Storm Drenches Southern California. Here's When the Heaviest Rain Arrives

 Parade of Atmospheric Rivers

-Atmospheric rivers, long plumes of moisture stretching out into the Pacific capable of dropping staggering amounts of rain and snow, are fueling recent deadly storms that caused flooding in Northern California.
+Atmospheric rivers, long plumes of moisture stretching out into the Pacific capable of dropping significant amounts of rain and snow, are fueling recent deadly storms that caused flooding in Northern California.
+The rivers in the sky are behind some of the state's most devastating storms.

 The wet weather comes after days of rain from Pacific storms that last week knocked out power to thousands, flooded streets and slammed the coastline.
 The first of the heavier storms this week prompted the weather service to issue a flood watch for a large swath of Northern and Central California with 6 to 12 inches of rain expected through Wednesday in the already saturated Sacramento-area foothills.